CPAY: Existing

-As the Oyster card supports a maximum of 15 zones., the stations above are listed as zone 16 in the fare data, indicating that they are outside the Oyster area.
-The contactless payment cap doesn't apply on a zonal basis, with caps applied on the basis of individual stations.
+As the Oyster card supports a maximum of 15 zones the stations above are listed as zone 16 in the fares data, indicating they are outside the Oyster area.
+CPAY journeys from those stations are only capped for travel to Zones 1-6, 1-8 or 1-9.

-The contactless payment used on Luton DART is also CPAY, as evidenced by DART journeys showing up in TfL contactless history, but its fare is separate and not integrated into the remainder of rail network.
+The contactless payment system is also used to collect fares for journeys on the Luton DART, which can be reviewed on the TfL contactless portal but are not integrated with other journeys for fares purposes.

-Future expansion
+Future

-In the future, CPAY will be further expanded into a wider area of South East England.
-47 new stations were added into the system on 2 February 2025, and a further 49 stations will be added into the system by the end of 2025.
+Expansion of the CPAY area is currently being undertaken through a scheme named Project Oval.
+As of March 2026, 103 stations have been added through this scheme and the next tranche of stations (including 23 operated by Southeastern) is scheduled to go live later in 2026.

 Usage statistics

 Since the launch of contactless payment in 2012 on buses, and in 2014 on rail, the usage has been steadily increasing apart during the period of COVID-19 pandemic.
 By October 2022, contactless payment is now used for 71% of tube, rail and bus journeys in London.
 Further analysis between July and August 2022 showed that 35% of contactless journeys were made using mobile devices, up from 26% before the pandemic.